Evref-BL/Pharo-Tree-Sitter/README.md

 ```

 Important:
-If you find issues in generating the libraries, you can find them [thz libraries for Windows and MacOS](https://doi.org/10.5281/zenodo.15148695).
+If you find issues in generating the libraries, you can find them [here for Windows and MacOS](https://doi.org/10.5281/zenodo.15423234).
 This is a temporary solution until creating another one to dowload libraries automatically once this project is loaded locally.
 Pay attention !!
 Make sure that Pharo is closed when you move the libraries.

 ### MacOS